This is a highly specialised course for experienced actors who wish to undergo professional training to refine their skills in screen work.

 The systematic analysis of acting methodology will give you a theoretical underpinning for understanding which methods or best practices can be applied in certain circumstances to result in a specific performance.
 An understanding of theory will be integrated into practice and this rigorous exploration, interrogation and mastery of technique will enable each student to create a personalised toolkit.

-Bristol Old Vic Theatre School – Teaching will mainly take place at our specialist teaching site (Christchurch Studios), equipped with a large live recording area, a dead room (which contains a foley pit), a large control room and various narration rooms and post-production suites, all equipped to industry standard.
-There will be additional teaching at our specialist teaching site at Downside Road, and on location in and around Bristol.
+Bristol Old Vic Theatre School – Teaching will take place at both the School’s main site, Downside Road, and the School’s centre for recorded media, Christchurch Studios, in nearby Clifton.
+Christchurch Studios is equipped with a large live recording area, a dead room (which contains a foley pit), a large control room and various narration rooms and post-production suites, all equipped to industry standard.
+There will be additional teaching on location in and around Bristol.

-We operate a three-stage process for admission.
-The first is a preliminary audition, which will be held over Zoom for 2021 entry.
+We operate a multiple round audition process.
+The first stage is a preliminary audition which is normally held over Zoom.
+Applicants will be auditioned by two practitioners from the School’s auditioning team.
 If you are successful at the first stage, you will be asked to submit a self-tape (second round).
+If successful, you may then be required to attend a final round recall audition.

 Preliminary auditions are normally held between October and March.
 Recalls are normally held between January and June.